 1.8 NON-MEMBER USE OF CLUB

-Club Management shall have the right to allow non-members to use the golf course and driving range, Clubhouse, and other facilities located at the Club at any time at the discretion of Management, including non-Member tournaments, banquets, weddings, private parties, and other functions.
+Club Management shall have the right to allow non-members to use the golf course and driving range, Clubhouse, and other facilities located at the Club at any time at the discretion of Management, including non-member tournaments, banquets, weddings, private parties, and other functions.
 The entire facility is open on a daily basis to the public.
+A non-member may golf as a guest of a Member no more than eight (8) times per year after that the non-member is subject to full golf rates even if he is accompanied by a Member.

 PRIVEGES AND CLASSIFICATIONS OF MEMBERSHIP